vlsi/qubership-core-base-images/README.md

-# Qubership Base Alpine Image
+# Qubership Base Images

-A secure and feature-rich base Alpine Linux image for containerized applications, designed with security and flexibility in mind.
+This repository contains secure and feature-rich base Alpine Linux images for containerized applications, designed with security and flexibility in mind.

+## Available Images

+### 1. Base Alpine Image
+A minimal Alpine-based image with essential security and system utilities.

+### 2. Java Alpine Image
+An Alpine-based image with OpenJDK 21 and additional Java-specific configurations.

-## Features
+## Common Features

 - Based on Alpine Linux 3.21.0
 - Pre-configured with essential security settings